ivanpezzoni90/solarus-template/README.md

 # solarus-template

-Template game for solarus engine
+Template code for a solarus game.
+Default quest assets with the initial menu and the save manager from ALTTP resource pack, without all alttp assets.